JockLawrie/AccessControl.jl/docs/Sessions.md

 1. Establishing the client's identity, for example via login with a username and password.
 2. Granting/denying the client access to the requested resource according to the application's permissions settings (more on this later).

-A session object is simply a Dict with the form: `Dict("id" => session_id, ...)`.
+Conceptually, a session object is simply a Dict with the form: `Dict("id" => session_id, ...)`.
 That is, the "id" entry is required.
+The actual implementation differs depending on where the session is stored...

 ## Client-side sessions vs server-side sessions
 A session is a client-side session if it is stored in a cookie in the response.
 Typically the cookie has the form `id=session`, where `id` is the cookie name that the server recognizes as the session cookie name, and `session` is a string repsentation of a session object, usually encrypted.
 When a request comes in, the server extracts the session object from the session cookie.